Adenosine triphosphate: Citric acid cycle

 In oxidative phosphorylation, the passage of electrons from NADH and FADH_{2} through the electron transport chain releases the energy to pump protons out of the mitochondrial matrix and into the intermembrane space.
 This pumping generates a proton motive force that is the net effect of a pH gradient and an electric potential gradient across the inner mitochondrial membrane.
 Flow of protons down this potential gradient – that is, from the intermembrane space to the matrix – yields ATP by ATP synthase.
 Three ATP are produced per turn.

 Although oxygen consumption appears fundamental for the maintenance of the proton motive force, in the event of oxygen shortage (hypoxia), intracellular acidosis (mediated by enhanced glycolytic rates and ATP hydrolysis), contributes to mitochondrial membrane potential and directly drives ATP synthesis.

 Most of the ATP synthesized in the mitochondria will be used for cellular processes in the cytosol; thus it must be exported from its site of synthesis in the mitochondrial matrix.
-ATP outward movement is favored by the membrane's electrochemical potential because the cytosol has a relatively positive charge compared to the relatively negative matrix.
+ATP outward movement is favored by the inner mitochondrial membrane's electrochemical potential because the cytosol has a relatively positive charge compared to the relatively negative matrix.
 For every ATP transported out, it costs 1 H^{+}.
 Producing one ATP costs about 3 H^{+}.
 Therefore, making and exporting one ATP requires 4H^{+.} The inner membrane contains an antiporter, the ADP/ATP translocase, which is an integral membrane protein used to exchange newly synthesized ATP in the matrix for ADP in the intermembrane space.

-Regulation

 The citric acid cycle is regulated mainly by the availability of key substrates, particularly the ratio of NAD^{+} to NADH and the concentrations of calcium, inorganic phosphate, ATP, ADP, and AMP.
 Citrate – the ion that gives its name to the cycle – is a feedback inhibitor of citrate synthase and also inhibits PFK, providing a direct link between the regulation of the citric acid cycle and glycolysis.